dreamineering/business-administration/docs/practice-journey/growth/README.md

 # Growth

+In fractured allied health markets, GPM has enabled progressive clinics with the fundatmental tools to fine tune their operational intelligence and branding to grow organically or by acquistion.

-Have you reached critical masss and operational intelligence to scale?
+> Have you reached critical mass to scale your business?

 Should you grow **Organically** or by **Acquisition**?
 Or a mixture of both?

 Once you have fine tuned your operational efficiency and communications you can hit the scale button?

+> For the more **entrepreneurial**<br>[Learn how to run a franchise business](./franchise/)

 ## Organic